 Well, that’s certainly one way to get attention for next week’s release of Resident Evil 6.

 The meat market is not, of course, selling actual human meat, but they are selling meat, mostly pork varieties, rather disturbingly shaped to resemble humans.
 Along with a variety of human ears, hands, feet, and heads, brave consumers can also purchase carefully recreated sausage fingers and, yes, phalluses.

-This rumor has been reported by several disreputable web sites which often truck in unverified or hoax “news” stories, such as TuneZNG, Information Hood, and Nairaland.
-Of course, none of these web sites provided any evidence that China was actually making corned beef with human bodies, and didn’t explain the reason the misinformation was being shared with unrelated photographs.
+This rumor was reported by several disreputable web sites which often truck in unverified or hoax “news” stories, such as TuneZNG, Information Hood, and Nairaland.
+Of course, none of these websites provided any evidence that China was actually making corned beef with human bodies, and didn’t explain the reason the misinformation was being shared with unrelated photographs.